-(b) The Commission did not receive any resolutions from the NCSD raising objections to the

-(b) The commission shall give great action.

-weight to any resolution raising

-objections to the action that is

-filed by a city or a district.
-The

-commission's consideration

-shall be based only on financial

-or service related concerns

-expressed in the protest.
-Except

-for findings regarding the value

-of written protests, the

-commission is not required to

-make any express findings

-concerning any of the other

-factors considered by the

-commission.
+(b) The commission shall give great weight to any resolution raising objections to the action that is filed by a city or a district.
+The commission's consideration shall be based only on financial or service related concerns expressed in the protest.
+Except for findings regarding the value of written protests, the commission is not required to make any express findings concerning any of the other factors considered by the commission.
 56668.5 Response.